Shawnee County, Kansas: Presidential elections

 Since 1992, Shawnee County has become competitive in presidential elections with a slight Republican tilt.
 Bill Clinton in 1992 remained the last Democratic candidate to win Shawnee County until Joe Biden won the county in 2020.

 From Bob Dole in 1996 to 2016, Republicans carried the county with a plurality, with the sole exception being George W. Bush in his 2004 reelection bid.
 In 2008, Republican John McCain won Shawnee County over Democrat Barack Obama by a margin of 49.05% to 48.77%, a margin of 241 votes.
 In 2016, Donald Trump won the county against Hillary Clinton with a margin of 48% to 45.17%, a 2.83% margin, or 2,079 votes.

 In 2020, Biden won Shawnee by a 3% margin, the first Democratic victory in the capital county in 28 years.
 His performance was the best in the county since Lyndon Johnson's 54% showing in 1964, as Clinton only managed 38% in his 1992 victory in the county.
 Shawnee was one of two counties to be won by Clinton once and then vote Republican before being won by Biden in 2020, the other being Hays County in Texas.

-In 2024, Donald Trump became the first Republican to win a presidential election without carrying Shawnee.
+In 2024, Donald Trump became the first Republican to win a presidential election without carrying Shawnee County.